 This often presents a challenge while working with children in a therapeutic context.
 However, to knock down these barriers, other therapies can be used – namely, play therapy.

-But is play therapy truly effective for young clients?
+But what exactly is play therapy and is it effective for young clients?

 How Play Therapy Works